avifenesh/leetcode-exporter/README.md

 ## Features

-- **Seamless Experience**: Click a button on any LeetCode problem page to open it in VS Code Insiders
+- **Seamless Experience**: Click a button on any LeetCode problem page to open it in your editor
 - **No Authentication Required**: Uses your existing browser session (no need to enter credentials)
 - **Problem Description Included**: Generated file includes problem description as comments
 - **Multiple Languages**: Supports JavaScript, TypeScript, Python, Java, C++, Go, Rust, and more